 I took my child to Creston Park by bike during our last visit to Portland.
 Aside from a few issues (it was hot! and my kid wasn't used to their borrowed bike!) the ride there was mostly pleasant.
-We took some of the calm neighborhood streets and Greenways, and generally took a path along SE 34th, Clinton and SE 45th Ave.
-I knew we'd have to cross Powell at some point, but I guess I had hoped that there'd be a decent way to bike across it since Portland has relatively (for the USA) good bike infrastructure.
-I also figured that since there's a park with Creston Elementary school nearby, maybe the city would have made provisions for easier biking to school and play.
+We took some of the calm neighborhood streets and Greenways.
+Our general path was along SE 34th, Clinton and SE 45th Avenue.
+I knew we'd have to cross SE Powell at some point, but I guess I had hoped that there'd be a decent way to bike across it.
+Especially since Portland has relatively (for the USA) good bike infrastructure.
+I also hoped that since there's a park with Creston Elementary school nearby, the city might have provisions for easier biking to school and play.

-We saw another adult and children riding, presumably headed to the same destination, so asked if we could follow them for a bit.
-They took the 45th Ave pedestrian crossing across Powell and looked like they were going to walk down some steps (carrying bikes did not sound desirable for us) so we rode along the narrow sidewalk (with trees, poles, and a bus shelter interspersed) until we could cross Powell at 42nd Ave.
+We saw another adult and children riding, presumably headed to the same destination.
+We stopped next to them at a light and asked if we could follow them for a bit.
+They took the 45th Ave. pedestrian crossing across Powell, and looked like they were going to walk down some steps.
+Carrying bikes did not sound desirable for us, so we rode along the narrow sidewalk on Powell.
+There were trees, poles, and a bus shelter that sort of blocked our way.
+We did this until we could cross Powell at 42nd Ave.

 Waiting to cross Powell was kind of scary.
-There's not much of a buffer or shoulder at all between the sidewalk and automobiles driven at 40mph, so it feels extra scary being so close to the cars, especially when your kid still finds a way to trip over their bike every once in a while.
+More than kind of scary.
+There's not much of a buffer or shoulder at all between the sidewalk and automobiles driven at 40mph.
+It feels extra scary being so close to the cars, especially when your kid still finds a way to trip over their bike every once in a while.

 We waited for the light to change, and walked across Powell to 42nd.
-SE 42nd Ave near Creston Park in Southeast Portland has a full striped bike lane that felt like a bit of a relief, but still less comfortable than the streets north of Powell.
+SE 42nd Ave near Creston Park in Southeast Portland has a full striped bike lane.
+That felt like a bit of a relief, but still was much less comfortable than the streets north of Powell.
 SE 42nd Ave is a long, wide, and straight, with a large but unprotected bike lane.
-Maybe my worrying senses were heightened after crossing Powell, but I didn't really feel good at all riding with my kid on 42nd, I think mostly due to the speed of car traffic.
+I had a heightened sense of worry after crossing Powell, and I didn't feel good at all riding with my kid on 42nd.
+I think it was mostly due to the speed of car traffic.
 She's pretty good riding in a straight line, but I'd feel a lot better if there were some physical barrier.